 Not to be missed in Puglia

-Also called the Florence of the south, Lecce is known for its baroque architecture with more than 40 churches and at least as many noble palazzi built or renovated between 17th and 18th century.
+Also called the Florence of the south, Lecce is known for its baroque architecture with more than 40 churches and at least as many noble palazzi built or renovated between the 17th and 18th centuries.
 The streets are always alive with a very friendly atmosphere.
-Don’t miss the Pasticciotto (typical cake of Lecce) at Pasticceria Alvino in piazza Sant’Oronzo, and the ice coffee with almond syrup!
+Don’t miss the Pasticciotto (typical cake of Lecce) at Pasticceria Alvino in piazza Sant’Oronzo, and the iced coffee with almond syrup!

 Alberobello is a fairytale UNESCO World Heritage town made of 1500 Trulli (typical Apulian conical stone huts).
 It is considered a unique and enchanting place and it is definitely worth a visit.

 Culinary wonders in Puglia